MEMBERS »

 Planet Argon

-Planet Argon is a software consultancy known for inheriting and revitalizing existing Ruby on Rails applications, helping organizations turn legacy systems into long-term assets rather than liabilities.
+Planet Argon is a software consultancy that gives Ruby on Rails applications a second act, helping organizations unlock new potential from the systems they’ve already built.
 Founded in 2002, they’ve been working with Rails since the beginning, long enough that their name is hardcoded into the Rails source code.

-They’ve worked on hundreds of Rails applications across industries, from Nike, Sequoia Capital, Disney, and Oregon State University.
+Over two decades, they’ve worked on hundreds of Rails applications across industries, for clients ranging from Nike, Disney, and Sequoia Capital to small family-run businesses you’ve probably never heard of.
 Their clients often maintain essential Rails applications that don’t require a full-time engineering team but still demand consistent support and expertise.

-Planet Argon helps organizations stabilize and modernize their Rails applications, improving performance, reducing risk, and extending the value of their existing investments.
+Planet Argon helps teams stabilize and modernize their Rails applications, from improving performance and reducing upgrade risk to integrating AI capabilities, extending the value of their existing Rails investment.
 Whether serving as a long-term technical partner or providing flexible augmentation alongside internal developers, they help teams avoid the risks of relying on limited in-house capacity and keep applications running smoothly.

 How They Use Rails

-Planet Argon supports teams already committed to Rails, whether helping them finally gain traction on upgrading that old Rails 2.3 app, introducing Hotwire, or integrating with common JavaScript frameworks depending on project needs.
-After working on hundreds of Rails apps, they’ve seen nearly every generation of tooling come and go.
+Planet Argon supports teams already committed to Rails, whether helping them finally gain traction on upgrading that old Rails 3.1 app, introducing Hotwire, or integrating AI-powered features like agents and LLM-driven workflows into existing applications.
+After working on Rails apps across nearly every industry, they’ve seen each generation of tooling come and go, and they’ve watched Rails absorb each new wave.

-Their engineers focus on making applications more sustainable, understandable, and resilient to future change, improving deployment workflows, stabilizing test suites, and guiding teams through architectural transitions.
+Their engineers focus on making applications more sustainable, understandable, and resilient to future change.
+That often means improving deployment workflows, stabilizing test suites, and guiding teams through architectural transitions.

-In 2023, Company became a contributing member of the Rails Foundation.
+In 2023, Planet Argon became a contributing member of the Rails Foundation.

 Ruby on Rails has long been regarded as an excellent tool for startups and makers.
 Our delightful clients benefit from the contributions of the Ruby on Rails community, which enables small teams to achieve big goals.